 Windrows like these help food waste break down into usable materials.

 The windrows allow waste to biodegrade aerobically, meaning it breaks down with the help of bacteria that use oxygen to survive.
 This is a relatively quick method that also reduces the amount of methane – a harmful greenhouse gas – that is produced during the process.
 Periodically, the windrows are turned and watered to manage temperature and biodegredation.

 Most finished compost is taken to the UT Organic Farm, where it’s used as a soil additive to fertilize crops.
 Produce from the Organic Farm then hopefully makes it to your plate at a UT Dining location!

-Most finished compost will be taken to the UT Organic Farm off of Alcoa Highway.
-The compost will be used as a soil amendment to fertilize their crops, which will hopefully make it to your plate at a UT Dining location.
-Some compost may be used for erosion control on campus.
-Compost may also be mixed with fill dirt to create better topsoil, which in turn helps plant growth and development.
-Alternatively, some of it may even be used at the Anthropological Research Facility (the “Body Farm”).
+Some compost may be used for erosion control on campus or mixed with fill dirt to create better topsoil, which helps plant growth and development.
+Alternatively, some of it may even be used at the Anthropological Research Facility, the “Body Farm”.

-We are constantly trying to improve, streamline, and expand our composting operation here at the University of Tennessee.
-We are working more closely with campus dining to collect as much food waste as possible, making improvements to our windrow watering system, and taking measures on our site to ensure we do not adversely impact our surrounding environment.
+We are constantly trying to improve, streamline, and expand our composting operation.
+We are working more closely with campus dining to collect as much food waste as possible, making improvements to our windrow watering system, and taking measures to make sure our site is as environmentally friendly as possible.